stopthatastronaut/PowerZwift/README.md

 `Invoke-Zwift -withmap` is a gateway to automatically starting Zwift with all kinds of addons and option toggles

+`New-ZwiftShortcut -course Richmond -WithMap` Ever wanted a windows shortcut that starts your favourite course at the same time as the ZwiftMap add-on, with one click?
+This cmdlet is for you.
+Create a shortcut for all three courses, if you like.

 There are more cmdlets coming.

 ### Find out more